Our Reality: Accepting to walk blindly away from the truth Part 2

 Project Milestone is a project that is aimed at building the first five habitable homes using a 3D printer.
 These homes will be located in the city of Eindhoven in the Netherlands.

 There are many companies that are focusing on Eco Homes.
-Some are looking into the materials they use whilst others are aiming at off the grid living.
+Some are looking into the materials they use whilst others are aiming at off-the-grid living.
 Some of such companies are the following:

-Truth be told, regardless individual opinions on death, once someone passes their burial is no matter to them.
+Truth be told, regardless of individual opinions on death, once someone passes their burial is no matter to them.
 It is those who remain that face the costs, the emotional turmoil as well as having to visit their loved ones amongst others buried side by side to them.
 I think this project will not only serve the environment but is aimed to have lower costs than the average traditional burial method.
 It can also benefit people mentally and emotionally as they will no longer be visiting their loved ones in a cemetery, but will walk into a forest surrounded by trees.
-To some extent this may give them a different understanding towards death as they find themselves immersed in nature rather than surrounded by cold slabs.
+To some extent, this may give them a different understanding of death as they find themselves immersed in nature rather than surrounded by cold slabs.
 It may serve as a little reminder that even though someone is no longer there physically, their presence is still there.